 Michael Coates MA, MPhil

 My education in design and architecture began with an undergraduate degree at the Cardiff School of Art graduating with a 2:1, BA (Hons) Interior Architecture in 2002.
-I moved to Manchester in 2003 (and after 14 years consider myself an adopted Mancunian!) starting my MA in Spatial Design at the School of Art, graduating with a Distinction in 2004.
+I moved to Manchester in 2003 (and after over 16 years consider myself an adopted Mancunian) starting my MA Spatial Design at the School of Art, graduating with a Distinction in 2004

 Michael Coates is a member of: